 Next year sees the introduction of a new history curriculum in New Zealand schools.
 From Year One to Year 10. students will have a chance to gain a new take on their place in the world, on the story of where they have come from and on the forces that have shaped their nation.
-A spearhead for designing the new curriculum was a petition from students at Otorohanga High School, seeking recognition of the recognition of the true facts about the land wars fought between Māori and the colonial forces of the day.
+A spearhead for designing the new curriculum was a petition from students at Otorohanga High School, seeking recognition of the true facts about the land wars fought between Māori and the colonial forces of the day.
 Not all the facts in our history are flattering for one side or the other, but the new curriculum attempts to see that the true story is told.

 The way history is taught has a bearing on how well we can put ourselves in the shoes of traditions other than our own; learning to understand and feel at home with other cultures is an important part of kotahitanga or unity within our nation.
 It is in that sense that we should look forward to Matariki, the event being celebrated as a public holiday for the first time on Friday 24 June.
-Linked to the appearance of the cluster of stars also known as the Pleiades, Matariki marks the beginning of the Māori new year, traditionally a time for celebrating harvest, remembering family members who have died and sharing stories significant to whānau and family.
+Linked to the appearance of the cluster of stars also known as the Pleiades, Matariki marks the beginning of the Māori new year, traditionally a time for celebrating harvest, alongside our Māori sisters and brothers as equals.